unixcrh/Snapalicious/README.md

     $ git clone --recursive https://github.com/zerobudgetdev/Snapalicious.git
     $ cd Snapalicious

-Now open the Xcode project and follow all the steps [here](https://developers.facebook.com/docs/getting-started/facebook-sdk-for-ios/) before building:
+Now open the Xcode project and follow the following steps:

+	Configure the Facebook SDK.
+[See here](https://developers.facebook.com/docs/getting-started/facebook-sdk-for-ios/)
+	Create a Parse App and add your keys in the AppDelegate.
+[See here] https://parse.com/apps/quickstart (optional) Create an app on Flurry and add the key in the AppDelegate.

 Need help?
 Email <support@snapaliciousapp.com> or open an issue with specifics.